-The EH Yang Group explores 2D material growth, actively publishing results and establishing collaborations with top-tier research groups around the world.
+The EH Yang Group explores 2D material growth and establishes collaborations with top-tier research groups around the world.
 For more info: google "EH Yang Research Group" for our website.
 We are looking for Ph.D. candidates in the area of nanotechnology and nanomaterials.
-The candidates will investigate fundamentals, nanofabrication and characterization techniques of 1D and 2D materials and their nanostructures.
-We are also looking for master’s students who are interested in participating in research opportunities.
+The candidates will investigate fundamentals, nanofabrication and characterization of nano and 2D materials and devices.

 Master's Student Researcher Position

-This unpaid internship is intended for master's students who are interested in pursuing an edge research opportunity.
-The candidates will get trained on chemical vapor depositions of 2D materials or similar nanomaterials and will contribute to growth, nanofabrication, and electron-optical characterization.
+We are also looking for master’s students who are interested in participating in research opportunities.
+This volunteering position is intended for master's students who are interested in learning and pursuing an edge research opportunity.
+The candidates will get trained on chemical vapor depositions of 2D materials or similar nanomaterials and will contribute to growth, nanofabrication, and characterization.

 Current 1st year master's students